ofemiashiru/CI_MS2_QSG/README.md

 ## Project Goals

 ### User Goals
-- Play QuickShot game
+- Play QuickShot game.
-- Save Score to the leaderboard
+- Save Score to the leaderboard.
-- Contact Quickshot Site Owner
+- Contact Quickshot Site Owner.

 ### Site Owner Goals
-- Allow users to play QuickShot game
+- Allow users to play QuickShot game.
-- Receive messages from QuickShot players
+- Receive messages from QuickShot players.
-- Show users the top ten QuickShot Players
+- Show users the top ten QuickShot Players.

 ## User Experience

 ### Target Audience
-- People who are fans of nostalgic 80s games
+- People who are fans of nostalgic 80s games.
-- People who are fans of games in general
+- People who are fans of shoot and aim games.
-- People who are competitive and relish a challenge
+- People who are competitive and relish a challenge.

 ### User Requrements and Expectations

-- Easy to use navigation that is responsive
+- Easy to use navigation that is responsive.
-- Be able to easily browse between sections of the site and the game
+- Be able to easily browse between sections of the site and the game.
-- All links to work as expected
+- All links to work as expected.
-- Appealing design that works well on both desktop and mobile devices
+- Appealing design that works well on both desktop and mobile devices.
-- Be able to play game on Mobile, tablet and desktop device
+- Be able to play game on Mobile, tablet and desktop device.
-- Be able to contact QuickShot game site
+- Be able to contact QuickShot game site.
-- Accessibility
+- Accessibility .

 ### User Stories

 #### First-time User
-1. I want to play the QuickShot game
+1. I want to play the QuickShot game.
-2. I want to save my score on the leaderboard
+2. I want to save my score on the leaderboard.
-3. I want to see the leaderboard
+3. I want to see the leaderboard.
-4. I want to see the latest news
-5. I want to contact QuickShot
+4. I want to contact QuickShot game site.

 #### Returning User
-6. I want to see all the top ten scores
+5. I want to see all the top ten scores.
-7. I want to be able to see if I can top the leaderboard
+6. I want to be able to see if I can top the leaderboard.
-8. I want to be able to contact QuickShot
+7. I want to be able to contact QuickShot game site.

 #### Site Owner
-9. I want users to be able to play QuickShot game on mobile, tablet and desktop
+8. I want users to be able to play QuickShot game on mobile, tablet and desktop.
-10. I want users to be able to save their score to the leaderboard
+9. I want users to be able to save their score to the leaderboard.
-11. I want users to be able to see the top ten scores
+10. I want users to be able to see the top ten scores.
-12. I want users to be able to contact us
+11. I want users to be able to contact us.
-13. I do not want users to use browser back button if they are looking for a page that does not exist
+12. I do not want users to use browser back button if they are looking for a page that does not exist.

 ## Scope

 The scope of the project in it’s first release is defined by the following features:

-- Simple navigation that clearly shows the user what page they are currently on.
+- Simple navigation that allows user to navigate between sections of the site and the game.
-- A footer on all pages that allows users to sign up to the mailing list and connect to social media platforms.
+- Game page that allows user to play game, see how to play game, save score to the leaderboard and navigate back to main site.
-- A detailed section on the home page (index.html) that shows the pricing for subscribing to the websites services.
-- Login and register links on all pages that display a modal to allow users to register or login.
-- Artist (artists.html) and genre (genre.html) page that allows users to browse artists by letter or genre.
-- Link to external YouTube site for each artists music, making sure that the page opens in a new tab/window.
+- Allow user to see their score on the leaderboard if they have reached the top ten.
+- Allow users to see the top ten players on the leaderboard.
-- Contact page with form to allow users to send queries.
-The form is functional and will not submit unless all fields are filled out.
+- Contact form to allow users to send queries.
+The form is fully functional using EmailJS and will not submit unless all fields are filled out.
-- An error page (404.html) that directs users back to the previous page they were on if visiting a page that does not exist.
+- An error page (404.html) that appears when visiting a page that does not exist with navigation above.
-- An Events page (events.html) that allows users to see the latest events and navigate to their respective pages.
-- A News page (news.html) that shows all the latest news.
-- Google map embedded to display the location of the sites business office.
 - Clear and simple favicon icon to help users identify the site.

 Features to be built in future releases:

-- In house music player, which is currently disabled, will be developed so that artist links will trigger the player instead of navigating to a YouTube link.
-- Currently the comments form on each article navigates to a placeholder - this will be developed to display comments under each article.
-- Search bar on navigation will be developed to help users quickly explore the catalogue of music on website.
-- Develop login and register modals to store users details and subscription information in a database.
-This will also lead to a users account page being developed based on whether users are artists or fans.
-- Mailing list form will successfully store visitors emails within a database for future alerts.
+- Addition of social media links when QuickShot develop their social media platforms.
+- Active links to Apples App store and Google Plays store when the game becomes available on these platforms.

 ## Design